sl4dy/gpgalias/README.md

 ## Tweaking
 This sections mentiones all files which need to be altered to make the solution working like mentioned on the pictures above.
 All files mentioned in this guide are available in the repository.
+All actions are performed as root unless mentioned otherwise.
+All files mentioned in this guide are available in the repository for reference.

 #### Create user gpgmap